ofiryakobi/debm/README.md

 # A Python package for Decision from Experience Behavior Modeling (DEBM)

-DEBM is a **playground** for modeling behavior in decision from experience paradigm.
+DEBM is a **playground** for modeling behavior in the decision from experience paradigm, developed by Ofir Yakobi.

 The rational behind DEBM is to
 ----
 (1) Make behavioral modeling science more replicable.
 (2) Make modeling more accessible for people with basic programming skills.
-(3) Be a central repository for published modeling.
+(3) Be a central repository for published models.
 (4) Speed up the process of comparing, assessing and developing behavioral models.